 Sharon also elaborated on the ‘filter’ she always considers and uses to determine the tools and techniques that are actually working and effective.

 “[The filter] was always, the children sitting in front of me in the classroom, how do I make this work for them?
 How does that play out to enable every child in my class to have an entry point into this task … because if every child couldn’t enter into it in some way, then it wasn’t going to be a true task,” Sharon said.

-Phil and Sharon elaborated on the importance of owning your teaching and being a thinker, rather than just a ‘robotic follower’ or ‘deliverer’ of programs.
+Sharon elaborated on the importance of owning your teaching and being a thinker, rather than just a ‘robotic follower’ or ‘deliverer’ of programs.

 “A really good, strong foundational piece for me early on was that I was the teacher who needed to be in charge of what’s going to work for every child,” Sharon said.

 “I did try following programs and that never allowed every child an entry point and a manageable way for me to meet everybody’s needs.
 So, I really had to think long and hard about, how do I maintain an engaging and rigorous literacy journey?”

 It is about finding authenticity.

 “It’s about being a true professional, authentic teacher in your classroom that really owns the teaching,” she said.